Peoria Nursing Home Abuse Attorneys

 Falls

 Falling can cause disability, functional decline, reduced quality of life, or other changes to activities of daily living.
 Nursing home staff have a responsibility to minimize the risk of falls by nursing home residents.
-While not every fall in a nursing home is preventable, our nursing home abuse attorneys see many falls occur when residents are neglected.
+While not every fall in a nursing home is preventable, many occur when residents are neglected.

 Our experienced nursing home negligence lawyers will investigate the facts and circumstances of your loved one’s fall to determine whether negligence contributed to his or her injuries.